Centre for Youth Policy

 Who Is in the Room

-The forum brings together 30โ€“35 emerging democratic practitioners from India and select peer democracies โ€” selected for their leadership potential, commitment to democratic values, and diversity of country, background, and profession.
+The forum brings together 30–35 emerging democratic practitioners from across the world — roughly half from South and Southeast Asia, half from other democracies globally.
+Selected for leadership potential, commitment to democratic values, and diversity of country, background, and profession.
 No two people should come from the same silo.

 Elected Representatives

-Young parliamentarians, state legislators, mayors, and municipal leaders from India and peer democracies โ€” navigating the daily reality of democratic politics from the inside.
+Young parliamentarians, legislators, mayors, and municipal leaders from democracies around the world — navigating the daily reality of democratic politics from the inside.

 Democracy Scholars

-Early- and mid-career academics specialising in constitutional law, political institutions, governance, and democratic theory โ€” drawn from universities across participating countries.
+Early- and mid-career academics specialising in democratic theory, constitutional law, political institutions, and governance — drawn from universities across the world.

-Political Scientists ยท Constitutional Scholars ยท Governance Researchers
+Political Scientists · Constitutional Scholars · Governance Researchers

 Civil Society & Policy Leaders

-Practitioners from think tanks, civic organisations, journalism, and policy bodies working on democratic issues across borders โ€” outside formal political structures.
+Practitioners from think tanks, civic organisations, journalism, and policy bodies — working on democratic issues from outside formal political structures, across multiple countries.

-Think Tanks ยท Civic Leaders ยท Journalists ยท Policy Professionals
+Think Tanks · Civic Leaders · Journalists · Policy Professionals

 Discussion Themes